Privacy policy

 Transfers to third countries

-In certain cases, we transfer personal data to recipients outside the EU and EEA.
+In certain cases, we transfer personal data to recipients outside the EU and the EEA.
 The recipients could be opposing parties, advisors or authorities.
-They could also be our processors (for example IT providers).
+They could also be our processors, such as IT providers.
+If you participate in a recruitment process, we may disclose your personal data to recruiters in our group companies if relevant for the specific position.

 Mandatory data